jbiatek/BSGRulebook/rulebook.md

 When Helo re-rolls a die that had "Strategic Planning" applied to it, the re-roll also receives +2 to the result.
 Players may also choose to apply "Strategic Planning" to the re-roll if it wasn't used originally.

 Helo's "Moral Compass" allows him to choose which box is resolved on a "[Someone] Chooses" Crisis.
-He cannot, however, influence a "choice within a choice", for example, if the chosen box says that the President must either give up their title or go to the Brig.
-In a situation like that, Helo gets to choose which box gets resolved, but he doesn't have additional power over its resolution.
+He cannot, however, influence any choices that must be made *within* that box.
+For example, if the chosen box says that the President must either give up their title or go to the Brig, Helo does not have the power to influence the President's decision.

 If Helena Cain uses "Blind Jump" while a "Mission Specialist" is assigned, ignore the "Mission Specialist" instructions for that jump, leaving it in place for later.